Vespers: Office of Vespers in the Middle Ages: variations

-As has already been remarked, the institution of the office of compline transformed the lucernarium by taking from it something of its importance and symbolism, the latter at the same time losing its original sense.
-St. Benedict called it only Vespera, the name which has prevailed over that of lucernarium (cf. Ducange, "Glossarium med. et inf. lat.", s.v.
+As has already been remarked, the institution of the office of Compline transformed the lucernarium by taking from it something of its importance and symbolism, the latter at the same time losing its original sense.
+St. Benedict called it only Vespera, the name which has prevailed over that of lucernarium (cf. Ducange, Glossarium med. et inf. lat., s.v.
 Vesperae).
-The Gallican liturgy, the Mozarabic Liturgy, and, to a certain extent, the Milanese, have preserved the lucernarium (cf. Bäumer-Biron, l. c., 358).
-The Eastern Orthodox Church retains the "Lumen hilare" and some other traces of the ancient lucernarium in the offices of vespers and compline (cf. Smith, "Dict.
+The Gallican liturgy, the Mozarabic Liturgy or Hispanic rite, and, to a certain extent, the Milanese, have preserved the lucernarium (cf. Bäumer-Biron, l. c., 358), though in the Hispanic rite the term lucernarium" is used not to refer to vespers, but as the name for the first chant of this service and only within late manuscripts associated with Toledo ("Tradition B" manuscripts), whereas all other manuscripts of this rite ("Tradition A" manuscripts) use the name vespertinus for this chant genre.
+Eastern Orthodox Church retains the Lumen hilare and some other traces of the ancient lucernarium in the offices of Vespers and Compline (cf. Smith, "Dict.
 Christ.
 Antiq.", s.v.
 Office, Divine).
-In the Rule of St. Columbanus, dated about 590, Vespers still has twelve psalms, amongst which are Pss. cxii and cxiii, the Gradual psalms, Pss. cxix sqq. (cf. Gougaud, "Les chrétientés celtiques", 309; "Dict. d'arch. chrét. et de liturgie", s.v.
+In the Rule of St. Columbanus, dated about 590, Vespers still has twelve psalms, amongst which are Pss. cxii and cxiii, the Gradual psalms, Pss. cxix sqq. (cf. Gougaud, Les chrétientés celtiques, 309; Dict. d'arch. chrét. et de liturgie, s.v.
 Celtique, 3015).
-The "Antiphonary of Bangor", a document of Irish origin, gives for vespers Ps. cxii and also the "Gloria in Excelsis".
+The "Antiphonary of Bangor", a document of Irish origin, gives for vespers Ps. cxii and also the Gloria in Excelsis.
 For modifications since the 12th century, cf. Bäumer-Biron, l. c., II, 54 sqq.

 Changes as of 1917

-The decree "Divino afflatu" (November 1, 1911) involves important changes in the old Roman Rite office.
+The decree Divino afflatu of 1911 involves important changes in the old Roman Rite office.
 There is an entire rearrangement of the psalms (see Reform of the Roman Breviary by Pope Pius X) with new ones appointed for each day of the week.
-These psalms are to be recited with their antiphons, not only at the Office de tempore (Sundays and feriæ) but also on feasts of a lesser rite than doubles of the second class, that is to say, on simples, semidoubles (double minors), and double majors.
+These psalms are to be recited with their antiphons, not only at the officia de tempore (Sundays and feriæ) but also on feasts of a lesser rite than doubles of the second class, that is to say, on simples, semidoubles (double minors), and double majors.
 On feasts which are doubles of the second class and a fortiori of the first class, as well as on feasts of the Blessed Virgin Mary, the Holy Angels, and Apostles, the psalms are proper to the feast as heretofore.
-On all feasts, of whatever rite, the second part of vespers, that is, the capitulum, hymn, antiphon of the "Magnificat", is taken from the Sanctorale.
-On semi-doubles and those of a lesser rite the suffrages are now reduced to a single antiphon and orison which is common to all the saints heretofore commemorated, whilst the preces ("Miserere" and versicles) formerly imposed on the greater feriæ are now suppressed.
+On all feasts, of whatever rite, the second part of vespers, that is, the capitulum, hymn, antiphon of the Magnificat, is taken from the Sanctorale.
+On semi-doubles and those of a lesser rite the suffrages are now reduced to a single antiphon and orison which is common to all the saints heretofore commemorated, whilst the preces (Miserere and versicles) formerly imposed on the greater feriæ are now suppressed.